corda/cash-issuer/README.md

 2. The bank holding the Issuer's bank account needs to offer a public API which allows clients to get account information, balance information and transaction information in real time.
 3. You will need a working API key for the bank's API.
-4. A special SNAPSHOT version of Corda (Ask Roger for more information).
+If you don't have this then you must start ed `daemon` in `mock-mode`.

 ## How to use this code